chahu/amazon-slot-machine/README.md

 Automate finding an available delivery slot for Amazon Fresh &amp; Whole Foods

 ### Installation
-1. Install the [Tampermonkey extension](https://www.tampermonkey.net/).
-This should work on modern browsers (Chrome, Firefox, Safari, Opera Next, and Microsoft Edge) across operating systems.
+1. Install the [Tampermonkey extension](https://www.tampermonkey.net/) in your browser.
+I recommend using Chrome, but other modern browsers likely work.
 2. [Click here](https://github.com/chahu/amazon-slot-machine/raw/master/Amazon%20Delivery%20Slot%20Machine.user.js) to install with Tampermonkey
 ![Install Screenshot](/images/install.png)
 3. Checkout like normal with your Amazon Fresh or Whole Foods order on amazon.com.
 On the delivery slots page you'll see a message from this script (screenshots below).